Safety on Mount Kilimanjaro

 -

 Understand the evacuation procedures in case of serious illness or injury.
-Know the location of the nearest medical facilities and the process for getting emergency assistance.

 -